wutianze/ComP/ros2/README.md

 # Notice：
 - once change the data format in msg，please delete the ros2/build and then colcon build，or the format change would make no difference
+- different projects in src/: simple_s(tests in simple scenario without real applications), detect_s(tests in a perception or detection scenario)